Retirement Planning Is a Process, Not an Event (part 3 of 3) Learn the Roth IRA Rules

 Putting together a sturdy retirement plan requires making and then challenging many assumptions about the future.
 The younger you are, the more abstract those assumptions can seem: For a 30-year-old, predicting what the tax rate might be in 40 years can be daunting.
 But understanding some basic traditional and Roth IRA rules can help you make the best choice for your situation.

-Roth IRAs Also Offer a Little More Flexibility.
+Roth IRAs Offer Flexibility.

-Ally Bank is Here to Help
+Ally Bank Is Here to Help.